Vietnamese cash: Independent Nguyễn dynasty and French Cochinchina

+Regarding the circulation of both zinc and copper-alloy cash coins in the country the Minh Mạng Emperor wrote: "Our country mints two types of cash coins, copper cash coins (tiền đồng) and zinc cash coins (tiền kẽm).
+Zinc cash coins are used for consumption, the rich don't dare to hoard them, but the people in neighbouring countries do not dare to bring them back to their country.
+It's not only beneficial for the people but also for the country.
+However, if there are no copper cash coins, who will know the name of our country in the future.
+Therefore, we should not be left without copper cash coins."

 In 1849 the Tự Đức Emperor was forced to legalise the private production of zinc cash coins as too many illegal mints kept being established throughout both Đại Nam and China.
 These privately minted zinc cash coins were allowed as long as they circulated according to their correct weights.

 However, in 1871 the production of zinc cash coins stopped as many mines were being blocked by Chinese pirates and the continued production of these coins would be too expensive.
 Other reasons for the discontinuation of zinc cash coins despite them being indispensable to the general populace were because they were heavy compared to their nominal value and the metal was quite brittle.
 Following the establishment of the French colony of Cochinchina the chaotic monetary situation of Đại Nam severely worsened as Qing Chinese merchants quickly took advantage of it and started producing poor quality cash coins to bring to the colony where no regulations against their activities existed.
 The Tự Đức Emperor tried to search Qing merchant ships, make outposts block their entry, and ban Qing Chinese merchants from bringing in too much money.
 Though by 1879 the Nguyễn court was forced to accept the copper-alloy Hành dị dạng tiền (deformed money) at a value of 3 zinc cash coins, provided that the cash coin in question was quite similar in quality to the indigenous Vietnamese currency.